The Surgical Technology Program is accredited by:

 Please note that all costs are estimates and subject to change.
 Tuition is established by the State Board of Community Colleges and North Carolina General Assembly and is subject to change without notice.

-To prepare competent entry-level surgical technologists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
-This includes cognitive, psychomotor, and behavior skills.
+To prepare entry-level Surgical Technologists who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.

 Apply knowledge of Anatomy and Physiology, Microbiology, Pharmacology, and Medical Terminology within the surgical environment.